Women in Latin music: Urban music

 As hip-hop and rap became popular in the United States during the 1990s, Latin singers began emulating them.
 Men dominated the Latin urban scene; women were objectified, seen as accessories indicating male status.
 Unlike the hip-hop and rap music scenes, their Latin equivalents did not formulate a female role model; female Latina urban singers failed to attain commercial success.
 During the popularity of Latin freestyle (also called freestyle music or Latin hip-hop) in the 1980s, record companies began signing "attractive young women with little musical talent using the same production style for all of them, weakening rather than strengthening the style."
 Many Hispanic freestyle singers tried to downplay their Latino identity after radio programmers discriminated against records by Hispanic performers.
 Lisa Velez changed her name to Lisa Lisa, and became one of the first commercially successful freestyle musicians.
 Latin hip-hop singer Roja (one half of Rima Roja en Venus) expressed the difficulty of performing (in a male-dominated genre) a song which "insults based on having sex with the opponent's mother, sister, aunt; or calling each other by the names of women's sexual organs.
 It was bizarre: they were managing to totally objectify women, and at the same time make us invisible."
 According to Roja, in her early career as a rap freestyler men tried to "shut [her] up".
-Other female hip-hop singers, such as Argentinian MC Rebeca Lane and Ecuadorian Audry Funk, concur.
+Other female hip-hop singers, such as Guatemalan MC Rebeca Lane and Mexican Audry Funk, concur.
 Argentinian Actitud María Marta, a hip-hop group formed in prison, has been called a pioneer and has inspired other female hip-hop singers.